Digital transformation for insurance companies

 - Speed matters more than ever.
 Customers require next day delivery and claim decisions in less than a minute;

 - Being agile is a must.
 Successful digital transformation means implementing agile ways of working not only in IT departments but beyond.

-Yes, data is the king: the ability to collect, clean, store, transmit, protect, forecast and analyze data is a must-have.
-To make use of this data, there are some priorities to be set:
+Yes, data is the king: being able to collect, clean, store, transmit, protect, predict, and analyze data is essential.
+Making use of this data, there are priorities to set off from:

 These are some very good waves for change-makers to ride in the market and future-proof the insurance venture.
-Customer expectations for real-time communication, individual approach, convenience, and transparency are re-shaping the industry and wherever you choose to place your bets, just don’t expect a change and new status to emerge right away.
-Remember:
+Customer expectations for real-time communication, individual approach, convenience, and transparency are re-shaping the industry.
+So, wherever you choose to place your bets, don’t expect a change and new status to emerge right away.

-- Great products are still essential – just create them with a deep understanding of who your customers are and what they care about;
+- Great products are still essential.
+To build one you need a deep understanding of who your customers are and what they care about;

-- Servicing claims still matter – you just have to use real-time data not to be interrupted;
+- Servicing claims still matter – you just have to use real-time data to keep the consistency;

 - Underwriting is still crucial – you just need more complex data to fuel it.